MicrosoftDocs/powerbi-docs/articles/powerbi-service-mobile-groups-in-the-ipad-app.md

 <properties
-   pageTitle="Engage with dashboards in group workspaces in the mobile apps" description="Power BI group workspaces are built on Office 365 groups.
+   pageTitle="Work with dashboards in group workspaces in the mobile apps" description="Power BI group workspaces are built on Office 365 groups.
 Read about viewing and interacting with dashboards in the Power BI mobile apps." services="powerbi" documentationCenter=""